 Enjoy Big Beach

 During Christmas celebrations, these beaches are full of people who bring a positive force from all around the world.
-The long stretches of feather-like sand fused with the relaxing sound of the Pacific make it perfect for an evening stroll.
+Add that to the long stretches of feather-like sand fused with the relaxing sound of the Pacific, you have your perfect evening stroll.

 No matter the time, south Maui beaches are always lit with love and laughter.
 You’ll find experienced and amateurs surfers surfing the tides, various events and activities happening around, and people enjoying the spirit of Christmas – exactly like it should be.